wpswings/points-and-rewards-for-woocommerce/readme.txt

 The plugin allows merchants to let their users redeem earned points either on the cart or the checkout page.
 Customers need to add the points in the “Apply Points” field and the points will be redeemed.

 =How and where can we manually add, remove, or view the points for the user?= You can view, add, or remove the users’ points manually through the points table section.
 To do this, go to your WordPress Dashboard then navigate to WooCommerce > Points and Rewards, and in the plugin, go to the Points Table section.
-Under that section, you can select whether you want to add or deduct points for a specific user, add your remarks for updating the points and click on Update and you’re done.
+Under that section, you can select whether you want to add or deduct points for a specific user, add your remarks for updating the points, and click on Update and you’re done.

 =Is there any feature in the WooCommerce rewards points plugin by which we can give the points on the order total?= Yes.
 Through the “Order Total Points” setting, the admin can offer points on the order total.
 Merchants can set the number of points a customer will receive if his order value lies within a set price range. **For example**: Merchants can offer 100 points whenever a customer spends an amount between 100 to 300 dollars.
 So you can add 100 in as the minimum and 300 as the maximum price and the customer will receive 100 points whenever they spend this much amount.